Dóra Dúró: Personal life

-Book shredding
+Controversies

-In September, 2020, the politician said that the book titled Meseország mindenkié (Fairytaleland is for Everyone) is "homosexual propaganda".
-She tore out sheets and then shredded it in a paper shredder.
-Many public figures criticized her action, and the Magyar Könyvkiadók és Könyvterjesztők Egyesülése (Association of Hungarian Publishers and Distributors) stated in a communication: "communion with the legacy of Nazi bookbinders and communist book shreds."
+In September 2020 Dúró said that the book titled Meseország mindenkié (Fairytaleland is for Everyone) is "homosexual propaganda".
+She tore out sheets and then shredded them in a paper shredder.
+Many public figures criticized her actions, and the Magyar Könyvkiadók és Könyvterjesztők Egyesülése (Association of Hungarian Publishers and Distributors) stated in a communication that this act was: "[In] Communion with the legacy of Nazi bookburners and communist book shreds."

+Later, in May 2025, Dúró renounced her parliamentary immunity after being sued for vandalizing a maternity poster.